 With everything said and done in this guide, the advantages of conversational marketing with WhatsApp Business for a business could not be more apparent.

-Even though it is a strategy that can be implemented and executed using the free WhatsApp Business app, the API provides so many more options than it would be a shame not to give it a shot.
+Even though it is a strategy that can be implemented and executed using the free WhatsApp Business app, the API provides so many more options that it would be a shame not to give it a shot.

 For example, using the API, you can create more personalized exchanges with your buyers, a crucial feature of conversational marketing.
 These interactions can also be analyzed and used to improve your communication.